Simple scaling equations for electron spectra, currents and bulk heating in ultra-intense short-pulse laser-solid interaction: Discussion

 \section{Discussion}

-The laser generated energetic electron current influences important physical mechanisms for which the time-dependence of the current has significant impact not only due to the modified expression for the average current but also due to the fact that generally current and time enter the models with different non-linearity.
-We want to demonstrate this by computing the resistive heating of the plasma bulk which is dominated by Ohmic heating over drag heating and diffusive heating~\cite{Glinsky1995a}.
-The change of bulk electron temperature $T_e$ over time is given by
+The laser generated hot electron current influences important physical mechanisms, for example the resistive heating of the plasma bulk, magnetic resistive field generation or ion acceleration at the rear.
+The time-dependence of the current has important impact not only due to the modified expression for the average current but also due to the fact that generally current and time enter the models with different non-linearity.
+We want to demonstrate this by computing the resistive heating of the plasma bulk which is dominated by Ohmic heating over drag heating and diffusive heating~\cite{Glinsky1995a}, as well as potentially by anomalous heating~\cite{Sherlock2014,*Kemp2016,*Sherlock2016}.
+For Ohmic heating, the change of bulk electron temperature over time is given by

-with charge state $Z$ and Coulomb logarithm $\Lambda$ and assuming the bulk current $j_b(t)$ to balance the laser generated electron current $j_h(t)$~\cite{Glinsky1995a,Bell1997}, which will be the case for approximately the magnetic diffusion time~\cite{Davies1997}.
-This equation was solved in~\cite{Leblanc2014} for constant $j_h$.
-As in the present condition of our PIC simulations $j_h$ is not constant we have to apply~\eqref{eqn:j_h_A_approx}.
-The calculated bulk temperature~\footnote{We have to take into account a filamentary spatial modulation of the current in transverse direction, from the PIC simulation we infer an electron current density peak (along a filament) $F=1.7$ times the average value.
-Extracting $j_h(t)$ from the simulation with $a_0=10$, we can solve the Ohmic heating equation and in deed find almost perfect agreement with the simulation when including the filamentation.} (solid orange line) compares exceptionally well with the PIC simulation and especially is a much better model than that of the commonly assumed constant current (solid blue line).
+with charge state $Z$ and Coulomb logarithm $\Lambda$ and assuming the bulk current to balance the laser generated current~\cite{Glinsky1995a,Bell1997}, which is the case for approximately the magnetic diffusion time~\cite{Davies1997}.
+This was solved in~\cite{sentoku} for constant $j_h$.
+To verify that in the present case heating is dominated by Ohmic heating over the other mechanisms, we want to compare the temperature expected from Ohmic heating to the temperature in the collisional PIC simulation.
+As in the present condition of our PIC simulations $j_h$ is not constant, its full time evolution needs to be considered due to the non-linearity of Eqn.~\eqref{eqn:ohm}.
+Extracting $j_h(t)$ from the simulation with $a_0=10$ for example, we can solve the Ohmic heating equation including the time dependence and compare the calculated temperature with the simulated temperature.
+We find a good agreement with the simulation confirming the validity of the Ohmic heating model for our case and the negligible role of anomalous heating.

-From Fig.~\ref{fig:ohmic} we can conclude that a precise determination of the average laser generated electron current is important , which as shown above requires to take into account the spectral and temporal shape of the bunch (i.e. using \eqref{eqn:new_j_h_both2} instead of~\eqref{eqn:EfluxconserveSimpler}, cp. dashed orange and blue lines).
-However, for ohmic heating, due to $j_h(t)$ entering non-linearly in Eqn.~\eqref{eqn:ohm}, the difference between either taking the thus calculated average current \eqref{eqn:jfinal} together with simply assuming a $2\omega_0$ bunching with constant current within a bunch (dashed orange line) or taking the correct temporal evolution within a bunch, Eqn.~\eqref{eqn:j_h_A_approx} (solid orange line), is minor.